saucecontrol/Blake2Fast/readme.md

 On .NET Framework, only scalar (not SIMD) implementations are available for both BLAKE2 algorithms.
 The scalar implementations outperform the built-in .NET algorithms in 64-bit applications, but they are slower for large input data on 32-bit.
 The SIMD implementations available in .NET Core are faster than the built-in algorithms on either processor architecture.

-### Blake2Fast vs other BLAKE2b implementations available on Nuget
+### Blake2Fast vs other BLAKE2b implementations available on NuGet

 ```
 |              Method | Data Length |            Mean |             Error |            StdDev |     Gen 0 |     Gen 1 |     Gen 2 |   Allocated |